Social and solidarity economy

 Provisions to support the development of cooperative enterprises

-Cooperatives will be able to create cooperative development funds (Art.
+Cooperatives may create cooperative development funds (Art.
 23).
-Law No. 47-1775 of September 10, 1947 on the status of cooperation is amended (Art.
+Law No. 47-1775 of 10 September 1947 concerning the status of cooperatives is amended (Art.
 24).

 Provisions relating to insurance companies, mutual societies and provident institutions

-5) Miscellaneous Provisions
+5) Miscellaneous provisions